 Yosemite is a refuge for pollinators, such as bees, butterflies and hummingbirds, which play an essential role in healthy ecosystems but are experiencing worldwide declines due to habitat loss.
 Even in the park’s protected landscape, many pollinator-friendly plants are losing ground to invasive grasses, meadow fragmentation and other factors.

-Partnering with Yosemite National Park, NatureBridge and Student Conservation Association.
+Completed in partnership with Yosemite National Park, NatureBridge and Student Conservation Association.